luciangreen/listprologinterpreter/README.md

 See <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/LPI_docs.md">List Prolog Documentation</a>.

-# TextToBreasoning Documentation
+# Text to Breasonings

-See <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/T2B_docs.md">TextToBreasoning Documentation</a>.
+<a href="https://github.com/luciangreen/Text-to-Breasonings">Text to Breasonings</a> now has its own repository.

 # Data to Types Documentation